bih-metabolomics/MSlineaR/README.md

 |   cal2    | QC pool |  compound1  | 157898 |    2     |
 |    s25    | sample  |  compound1  | 136789 |    NA    |

-Optional the data table could include:
+Optional the input data table could include:

--   a column to distinguish between different Batches
+-   a column to distinguish between different Batches if there are more than one batch

 -   a column to distinguish between different statistical classes e.g. healthy and treatment

+Additional columns will be ignored for calculations, but will be present in the final output.

-## Example
+## Mandatory Input Arguments

-Finding the linear Range for an targeted tryptophan Calibration data set:
+-   *analysis_type:* You can choose between "targeted" or "untargeted"

+-   *input_data*: data table or data frame with at least five columns, see above

+-   *column_sample_type*: Column name which indicates the sample types of the data set, as:

+    -   *sample_type_serial:* type name of the serial diluted or concentrated samples

+    -

+-   *sample_type_QC:*

+-   *sample_type_sample:*

+-   *sample_ID:*

 ``` r
 library(MSlineaR)